AirshipCMS/Airship-Foundation-Starter-Project/README.md

 ## Source Code Management
 If you are using a source code management tool, you will probabaly only need to `airship land` the first time you set up the project.
 If your code is safely committed, you may occasionally want to run `airship land` to investigate diffs between local and production files.
 Be sure to `.gitignore` your `bower_components and node_modules`.
 It is also safe to .gitignore the `.airship` directory of your project.

+UPDATE: You may need to update the foundation partials with partials from the bower components if Foudnation updates.

+Also explain components.
+Rip out foundation settings and make user put it in manually (most up to date)